typiconman/ponomar/README.md

 Note that Ponomar uses the TrueType version of this font (Ponomar Unicode TT) because Java has poor support of OpenType fonts.

+If you are not on Windows, make sure you also have the Times New Roman font.
+On Debian and Ubuntu you will find this in the ttf-mscorefonts-installer package.

 ### Building from the command line

 1) Install an SDK for Java.